In Exercises 5–8, find the critical value zc necessary to constru... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a probability distribution that has a mean of 0 and a standard deviation of 1.
-It is used to determine the critical values for various confidence levels.
-By converting a normal distribution to a standard normal distribution, we can easily find zc values using z-tables or statistical software, which helps in constructing confidence intervals.
+It is used as a reference for calculating probabilities and critical values in statistics.
+When constructing confidence intervals, the z-scores derived from this distribution help identify the critical values needed for the specified confidence level.

 Recommended video: